impact & public engagement

 roads were made for journeys not destinations. /Confucius/

 My research tackles global challenges.
-I am interested in policy-relevant questions, focusing on the effects of labour market interventions, dynamic aspects of international trade models, global value chains (GVCs) and their future, also economic actor adjustments to globalization shocks, and new statistical tools to evaluate policy impact, taking the dynamics aspect and a global perspective seriously.
+I am interested in policy-relevant questions, focusing on the effects of labour market interventions, dynamic aspects of international trade models, global value chains (GVCs) and their future, also economic actor adjustments to globalization shocks, and new statistical tools to evaluate policy impact, taking the dynamics aspect and a global perspective into account.

 I communicate my research through popular outlets, specializing in economics research.
 Some of my work was also featured in the world's major policymaking institution's publications.